-Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
-When visiting any new city it's a good idea to get your bearings by surveying the area from a high vantage point.
-Pathways lead 850 meters (2,788 feet) up this central hill to a series of lookouts that offer wraparound views of Santiago.
-Enjoy the reconnoitering, and if you aren't the hiking type not to worry: you can catch a scenic gondola to the top.
+- Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
+When visiting any new city, it's a good idea to get your bearings by surveying the area from a high vantage point.
+Pathways lead 2,788 feet (850 m) up this central hill to a series of lookouts that offer wraparound views of Santiago.
+Enjoy the reconnoitering, and if you're not the hiking type, don't worry: you can catch a scenic gondola to the top.

 - Snap pics in front of the Palacio de la Moneda.
-Chile's opulent Presidential Palace (known simply as "La Moneda") is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
-It was here in 1973 that Chile's armed forces, backed by the U.S. government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
-Today the country is under democratic rule, and visitors are welcome to visit the palace.
+Chile's opulent Presidential Palace (La Moneda) is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
+It was here in 1973 that Chile's armed forces, backed by the US government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
+Today, the country is under democratic rule, and visitors are welcome to visit the palace.

-Day 2: Santiago - San Pedro de Atacama - Stargazing Tour
+Day 2: Transfer to San Pedro de Atacama & Stargazing Tour

 This morning, transfer from your hotel in Santiago to the airport for your flight to the city of Calama, located in the far north of the country.
-Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
+Upon arrival, another driver will meet you for a 1.5-hour drive to the desert outpost of San Pedro de Atacama.
 This is the embarkation point for all excursions and adventures into the Atacama Desert.

-Day 3: Full-Day Atacama Desert Tour - Lagoons and Salt Flats
+Day 3: Full-Day Atacama Desert Tour, Lagoons & Salt Flats

 Chat with a local specialist who can help organize your trip.